 TikTok v.
 Garland

-A petition before the D.C.
-Circuit challenging the federal TikTok ban
+A case before the Supreme Court challenging the federal TikTok ban

-On June 27, 2024, the Knight Institute, Free Press, and PEN America filed an amicus brief in TikTok v.
-Garland, a case in the D.C.
-Circuit addressing a challenge to the Protecting Americans from Foreign Adversary Controlled Applications Act, a law that bans TikTok in the United States.
+On December 27, 2024, the Knight Institute, Free Press, and PEN America filed an amicus brief in TikTok v.
+Garland, a case before the Supreme Court addressing the constitutionality of the Protecting Americans from Foreign Adversary Controlled Applications Act, a law that requires TikTok to be sold by its China-based parent company ByteDance or be banned in the U.S. on January 19, 2025.
+Previously, on December 6, 2024, the D.C.
+Circuit rejected challenges to the Act brought by TikTok and a group of its users.

 Press Statements